-The Christian Education committee promotes education of children and adults to understand God’s amazing love for all of us in spite of our failings.
+The Christian Education committee promotes education of children to adults to help better understand God’s amazing love for all of us in spite of our failings.
 Through discussion and study, we pray that we will all learn to live in relationship and accept God’s grace.

 Nursery care is provided for children up to 2 years of age on Sunday mornings, birth through preschool during Wednesday evening programs, and upon request for other programs.
-At the age of three, the children are transitioned into the Sunday morning Carpenter’s Corner preschool program with input from parents, and support from the Nursery Care Provider and Education Director.
+Beginning faith formation is offered through simple prayer, song and Bible stories.
+At the age of three, children are transitioned into our preschool program with input from parents, and support from the Nursery Care Provider and Education Director.

 For summer worship, the children meet in a combined classroom setting after the children’s message during the 10 a.m. service.